PCR Results are normally the next day but can take up to 48 hours. COVID-19 vaccine is available by appointment.

 Splendid MedSpa is a Concierge service Medical Spa with four convenient Med Spa locations in the DFW Metroplex, including Dallas, McKinney, Grapevine, and Plano.

 Staying Healthy Medical Services was founded in 2009 to provide the most professional on-site immunization services available.
 It is the on-site vaccination affiliate of Passport Health which has operates 5 immunization clinics in the Dallas area and has been in the DFW area for 10 years.
 Passport Health has over 200 locations nationally.
-Staying Healthy Medical Services primarily provides on-site flu shots, mist and other immunizations to all size organizations throughout Texas.
+Staying Healthy Medical Services primarily provides on-site flu shots and other immunizations to all size organizations throughout Texas.
 Our nurses are the best at giving shots.
 Our customers see the difference and never want anyone else to do their clinics.

 We use the most expensive needles that are a smaller gauge to minimize the pain impact to the patient.
 Most patients barely feel the flu shot.